dieharders/ai-text-server/README.md

 - Startup and shutdown of the backend services are done via the front-end UI or REST api.

-- The Python/FastAPI server (OpenBrew api) operates under `localhost:8008`.
+- The Python/FastAPI server (Obrew api) operates under `localhost:8008`.

-- 3rd party client apps will call the OpenBrew api to perform all functions needed.
+- 3rd party client apps will call the Obrew api to perform all functions needed.

 ## Getting Started